THUDM/GLM-130B/docs/quantization.md

 Typical methods quantize both model weights and activations to INT8, enabling the INT8 matrix multiplication kernel for efficiency.
 However, we found that there are outliers in GLM-130B's activations, making it hard to reduce the precision of activations.

-Almost at the same time, researchers from [Meta AI](https://arxiv.org/abs/2208.07339) also found the emergent outliers issue in large-scale transformers (>6.8B), which is consistent with our observations on GLM-130B.
+Concurrently, researchers from [Meta AI](https://arxiv.org/abs/2208.07339) also found the emergent outliers issue in large-scale transformers (>6.8B), which is consistent with our observations on GLM-130B.
 They conducted an in-depth analysis and found that the outliers make up only about 0.1% of all feature dimensions, so it's possible to make a decomposition for matrix multiplication that focuses on high precision multiplication for these particular dimensions.

 | ![](media/16613396005977.jpg) |
 |:--:|